ariciinci/portfolio/pages/case-calvin-klein.md

 **Amsterdam · June 2022**

-### Stepping into an established creative environment
+### Working inside an established global creative environment

-I joined Calvin Klein in June 2022 on a short-term freelance assignment, covering for a senior art director who was away.
+I joined Calvin Klein in June 2022 on a short-term freelance assignment, covering for a senior art director during their holiday.

-By the time I joined, the creative and production setup was already well established.
-There were existing workflows, templates, automation, project-management tools and clear ways of working between creative, production and marketing.
+The creative and production environment was already established.
+There were existing workflows, templates, production methods, project-management systems and ways of working with the wider creative and marketing teams.

-I wasn't there to reinvent any of that.
-I needed to understand it quickly, find my way around it and start producing.
+My responsibility was to step into that environment quickly and support the production of digital campaign assets across several activations.

-My role was primarily digital asset production: taking approved photography, creative direction and campaign materials and turning them into the formats required for the different campaign activations.
+I worked from approved photography, creative direction and campaign materials, translating them into the digital formats required by the briefs.

-During the assignment, I worked across EOSS, CK Jeans Spring, June Refresh, CK Pride Photo Booth and Geofencing Local Pride Moments.
+The assignment included **EOSS, CK Jeans Spring, June Refresh, CK Pride Photo Booth and Geofencing Local Pride Moments**.

-> **[IMAGE PLACEHOLDER — HERO EOSS]**
-> Suggested visual: Strong EOSS desktop landing-page layout.
-> Caption: *EOSS — digital campaign production.*

 ---

-# The role

-## Getting the brief right before opening the file

-A big part of production is making sure you actually understand what you're being asked to make.

-When a brief came in, I would read it properly, then go through the supporting material and resources that came with it.
-I preferred to understand what was already there before starting to ask questions.

-If something wasn't clear, I would investigate it first.

-That could mean checking the supplied campaign material, looking at existing assets or templates, going back through the project information, or checking the relevant requirements for the platform or format.

-Only then would I raise a question.

-The aim was to make the question as clear and direct as possible.
-There is little value in passing on a vague question when you can first work out exactly what you need to know.

-> **[IMAGE PLACEHOLDER — CAMPAIGN ASSET]**
+### [IMAGE PLACEHOLDER — HERO]

-> Suggested visual: One representative campaign layout showing approved creative adapted into a digital format.
-> Caption: *Approved campaign creative adapted for digital production.*
+**Suggested image:** Strongest EOSS desktop / landing-page layout.

+*Caption: EOSS — digital campaign production.*

 ---

-# Knowing who needs to answer what

-Not every question belonged with the same person.

-If it was a creative question, I would first discuss it with the creative lead on the project — whether that was a senior designer, art director or creative director.

-If we still couldn't resolve it internally, I would formulate the question clearly and take it to the producer or project manager.

-Questions about the wider context of the brief or campaign were generally handled through the producer, as they were managing the traffic between the creative team, marketing and the wider campaign stakeholders.

-Where appropriate, the producer would then take the question to marketing and bring the answer back into the production process.

-That distinction mattered.
-It kept the communication clean and meant that marketing wasn't being approached with questions that could have been resolved within the creative team.

-The exception was usually something practical — a broken link, missing file or technical problem with the material supplied.
+## The role

+### Producing within an existing system

+The work started with understanding what had already been established.

+The briefs identified the assets required for each activation.
+The supporting materials, existing campaign assets and templates provided the starting point for production.

+Before beginning, I made sure I had read the brief and all of the supplied resources carefully.
+If something wasn't clear, I first investigated it myself rather than immediately passing the question on.

+That meant understanding what had already been provided, checking previous or existing assets where relevant, and making sure that any question I raised was specific and actionable.

+The aim was to arrive at a clear question rather than simply saying that something was unclear.

 ---

+### [IMAGE PLACEHOLDER — APPROVED CREATIVE → DIGITAL OUTPUT]

+**Suggested image:** A representative campaign layout showing the relationship between campaign creative and a finished digital placement.

+*Caption: Adapting approved campaign creative into a required digital format.*

+---

+## Knowing where to take a question

+Not every question needed to go directly to marketing.

+If the question was creative, I would first discuss it with the creative lead working on the project — for example, a senior designer, art director or creative director.

+If the answer still wasn't clear, I would formulate the question as precisely as possible and align with the producer or project manager.

+Questions relating to the context or scope of the brief would then be handled through the producer, who managed the traffic between the creative team, marketing and campaign stakeholders.

+In some situations, the producer would consolidate the questions and take them to marketing rather than creating multiple parallel conversations.

+The exception was usually practical: if a link was broken, a file was missing or something supplied with the brief wasn't working, that could be raised directly as a practical issue.

+This structure helped keep communication clear and reduced unnecessary noise around the production team.

+---

+### [IMAGE PLACEHOLDER — WORKFLOW / PROJECT INFORMATION]

+**Suggested image:** A campaign visual that can sit beside the workflow text without requiring confidential project-management screenshots.

+*Caption: Working from the latest brief, campaign materials and project information.*

+---

 # From brief to production

-## Understand it.
-Then make it.
+## Understanding before producing

-Once I understood the brief and the supporting material, I could start working through the required outputs.
+Once the brief and supporting materials were understood, I worked through the requested outputs and checked the relevant requirements.

-The brief would identify what was needed — for example, a particular Instagram Stories format or a main landing-page asset.
-From there, I would work out how that requirement needed to be produced using the available campaign material and existing production setup.

-Where technical requirements weren't fully covered in the brief, I checked them separately.
+The process was not simply a matter of opening a template and exporting files.

+I needed to understand:

+- what had actually been requested
+- which campaign assets were approved
+- which existing templates or live assets could be used
+- which platform requirements applied
+- whether the project information had changed
+- what feedback had already been given
+- what needed to be produced before the work could move to review

-I also worked within Calvin Klein's Wrike project-management environment, keeping track of updates, changes and feedback.
-Slack conversations were another useful reference when checking what had been discussed or changed during production.
+I worked within Calvin Klein's project-management environment in Wrike and used Slack conversations and other project communications to keep up with updates.

-This was important because the information at the start of a job wasn't necessarily the information at the end of it.

-> **[IMAGE PLACEHOLDER — WORKFLOW VISUAL]**
-> Suggested visual: Campaign asset or group of related assets.
-> Caption: *Working from the latest project information rather than relying only on the original brief.*
+When information changed, it was important to recognise whether that change affected the work already in progress, the estimated production time or the priority of the assignment.

 ---

-# Working with the creative lead
+## Working with the creative lead

-Before sending work into the wider review process, I made sure I had produced everything requested and checked it against the relevant requirements.
+Before work moved further into the review process, I would first make sure the production was complete against the brief and relevant requirements.

-Where there was a creative lead on the project, I would show the work to them first.
+Where a creative lead was assigned to the project, I would show the work to them first.

-That gave us a chance to catch anything that needed adjusting before it went further.
+This gave the creative team an opportunity to review the work before it went into the wider review process.

-I would then work through the feedback, update the assets and submit them through the relevant system.
+I would then work through the feedback, update the assets and submit the completed work through the relevant system.

-For me, this is simply part of working properly within a creative team.
-Being able to work independently is useful, but knowing when another pair of eyes is needed is equally important.
+That internal creative alignment was an important part of the process.

 ---

-# The production setup
+### [IMAGE PLACEHOLDER — CREATIVE REVIEW / FINAL ASSET]

+**Suggested image:** A strong finished layout where the visual itself can represent the review-ready stage.

+*Caption: Final asset prepared for internal review.*

+---

+# Production environment

-## Existing templates, existing tools, getting on with the work
+## Existing templates, automation and production methods

-Calvin Klein already had a fairly mature digital production setup.
+Calvin Klein already had a mature digital production setup.

-I worked with Adobe XD, Photoshop Actions, automated resizing and exporting, and predefined templates.
+I worked with established templates and production methods, including **Adobe XD, Photoshop Actions, automated resizing and exporting**.

+The advantage of working this way was consistency and speed, particularly when producing large numbers of related assets.

-The templates and automation were useful for dealing with repetitive production work, particularly when a campaign required many related outputs.
+The templates and automation handled repetitive parts of the work, but they didn't remove the need for judgement.

-They also helped keep the work consistent.

-But automation doesn't mean you stop looking at the files.

-The resulting assets still needed to be checked against the brief, the campaign requirements and the relevant platform specifications.
+Each output still needed to be checked against the brief, the relevant platform requirements and the latest project information.

-The important thing for me was learning the existing setup quickly and using it properly, rather than trying to introduce a completely different way of working.
+For me, the important part was learning the system quickly enough to work within it confidently rather than trying to replace it.

-> **[IMAGE PLACEHOLDER — RELATED FORMATS]**
+---

+### [IMAGE PLACEHOLDER — TEMPLATE / MULTIPLE FORMAT EXAMPLES]

-> Suggested visuals: 2–3 related layouts from the same campaign showing different formats.
+**Suggested images:** 2–3 related layouts showing how one campaign creative is adapted into different formats.

-> Caption: *One campaign asset adapted across different digital requirements.*
+*Caption: Existing production structures used across multiple digital formats.*

 ---